spacemeat/pyke/README.md

                    -> 2
 ```

-Now, when overriding `kind`, a different version of the optimization flags (passed as -On to gcc, say) will be automatically interpolated:
+Now, when overriding `kind`, a different version of the optimization flags (passed as `-On` to gcc, say) will be automatically interpolated:

 ```
-$ pyke -o kind:debug report
+$ pyke -o kind=debug opts
 ...
 kind: = release
       = debug